 The claimant decides where to file the Notice of Claim.
 This is an important step because the court location will determine the specific court process that the case will follow.
 The claim needs to be filed in the court registry nearest to where the defendant lives or carries on business, or where the event that led to the claim happened.
-Since the claimant decides between these two, it is worthwhile to review the Court Processes for the locations you may consider.
-Select the court with the process that best suits your needs, according to the two previous criteria.
+Since the claimant decides between these two, it is worthwhile to review the Court Process.

 What about court fees?

 There are fees associated with filing court forms and these are listed in Schedule A of the Small Claims Court Rules.
-To file a Notice of Claim, the fee is $100 for claims under $3000 and $156 for claims over $3000.
 Court registry staff will tell you what fees are due when you file your forms.